-The Confucius Institute isn't without controversy.
-Some critics suggest universities might be reluctant to discuss issues sensitive to the Chinese government, including the Dalai Lama, Tibet and Taiwan, for fear of losing institute funding.
+The institute isn't without controversy.
+Some critics suggest universities might be reluctant to discuss issues sensitive to China's government, including the Dalai Lama, Tibet and Taiwan, for fear of losing institute funding.

 "It's incumbent on U.S. schools to be aware that we're establishing a relationship with a country that has a checkered record on human rights, from the U.S. perspective."

-The Rocklin program was launched with help from San Francisco State, one of several California universities partnering with the Confucius Institute, which often provides teachers and materials.
+The Rocklin program was launched with help from San Francisco State University, one of several California universities partnering with the Confucius Institute, which often provides teachers and materials.

 Since 2004, the Chinese government through the Confucius Institute has trained Chinese teachers worldwide.